 These days I believe most couples would chicken out at the prospect of having two live specimens foul up their love nest; don’t worry there are lots of mock ones available.

-Long before Gong Li raised the red lantern in 1991, the Chinese folks already have a custom for Chinese New Year, which caused everyone to see red.
+Long before the actress Gong Li tried to Raise The Red Lantern in 1991, the Chinese folks already have a custom for Chinese New Year, which caused everyone to see red.

 Don’t get me wrong — am talking about the tradition of making intricate cuttings using red paper, and then pasting these patterns onto all kinds of fruits, cookies & goodies, sugar-cane, nian gao (kueh bakul) in preparation for the Lunar New Year.

 As kids, we loved to participate in this red-hot activity, using our imaginations to challenge one another to see who could produce the most intricate patterns.
+I had always looked forward to this ‘fun’.
 (Sometimes our fingers blistered through excessive friction with the handles of the scissors).